twigglits/cv/README.md

 <h2>SUMMARY</h2>
 <div class="justify">
-  Senior Machine Learning Engineer with 4 years of experience delivering production-level ML models for major retail and financial clients.
-Co-founder of a non-profit that developed open-source epidemiology simulation software used by the World Health Organization.
-My strength is rapidly deploying observable, impactful models that drive key business decisions.
+  Senior Machine Learning Engineer with 4 years of experience delivering production-level ML models for a major retailer.
+Former Co-founder of a non-profit that developed open-source epidemiology simulation software used by the World Health Organization.<br> My strength lies in rapidly deploying observable, impactful models that drive key business decisions in their organizations.
+I enjoy taking on difficult problems and developing solutions at a rapid pace whilst maintaining measurable and observable improvement in automation, optimization and model accuracy.<br>I enjoy working with hardworking people who want to get results fast, can communicate effectively, and are open to feedback so that decisions can be made and improvements can be implemented.
  </div>
 <hr/>

 <h2>EXPERIENCE</h2>